 Admittance to Program: The admission process is not finalized until the first week in April.
 Dr. Nayak, the Seven-Year Program Director at TCNJ, will notify the accepted students once the list has been received from NJMS.
 PLEASE NOTE: There is no waitlist or alternate list, nor are there subsequent rounds of admission to this program.

 Please attempt to submit your application when all standardized test scores have been taken.
 Your application must be postmarked by the November 1 deadline.
 State of residence has NO bearing on your admission to the Seven-Year program.
 You must, however, be a U.S. citizen or permanent resident by the time you enter medical school.
+Again, please note that 7-year BS MD applicants are excluded from early decision options at TCNJ.

 What are the MINIMUM academic eligibility requirements to apply for admission to the TCNJ 7-Year Medical Program?